-EROSION AND SEDIMENT RUNOFF CONTROL ENGINEERING Professor Associate Professor

-Kana Nakatani Syusuke Miyata United research to produce safe sound sediment environment in river basin In a sediment transport system from mountainous area through river area to coastal area, disasters occur due to the various kinds of sediment transport phenomena.
+EROSION AND SEDIMENT RUNOFF CONTROL ENGINEERING Professor Kana Nakatani Associate Professor Kazuki Yamanoi United research to produce safe sound sediment environment in river basin In a sediment transport system from mountainous area through river area to coastal area, disasters occur due to the various kinds of sediment transport phenomena.
 The phenomena and processes are important factor to produce safe sound sediment environment in river basin.
 To mitigate the disasters and to understand the dynamics of sediment transport and water in the sediment transport system, various field observations, hydraulic experiments, and development of simulation models and systems are carried out in our division.
 Sediment Disaster Prevention Landslides, debris flow, woody debris, and channel deformation cause sediment disasters.
 Recently, sedimentation and flood damage have become serious problem, in which sediment generated in mountainous areas moves downstream burying channels and causing damage.
 Sediment disaster prevention is one of the important social topics.
 Our laboratory researches on the generation mechanism, prediction techniques, upgrading hazard map with various field observations, hydraulic experiments, and development of simulation models and systems.
 Recently, numerical simulations are applied for detail hazard zoning and for considering effective countermeasures.

 Fig. 1 : Debris flow simulation result(left) and sediment and flood damage simulation result (right).
-The debris flows mechanism is not fully understood due to the severe phenomena.
-We conduct field observations of fine sediment contents within debris flows, which contribute to elucidating the debris flow mechanism and simulation models improvement.

-Fig. 2: Observation equipment in debris flow-prone stream to observe the fine sediment content rate in debris flow.
+Fig. 2: Projection results of maximum water discharge and volume of sediment yields under rainfall events in present and future climate.
 Sediment Runoff Processes in Sediment Transport System Sediment is produced in mountainous areas and transported to coastal area through rivers.
 These processes are important factor to produce safe sound basin environment.
 With field observations, hydraulic experiments and numerical analysis, we focus on sediment production mechanism and sediment transport processes.

-Fig. 3 : Field experiment with hydrophone and other equipment to observe bed load in Hodaka Sedimentation Observatory ${\sf Seq}$ Considering Safe Sediment Runoff Through Sediment Transport System Capturing all the sediment runoff from mountainous area to coastal area through rivers with structures is difficult.
+Fig. 3: Field experiment with hydrophone and other equipment to observe bed load in Hodaka Sedimentation Observatory Considering Safe Sediment Runoff Through Sediment Transport System Capturing all the sediment runoff from mountainous area to coastal area through rivers with structures is difficult.
 Therefore, land use considering safe sediment runoff is required.
 Such as to capture large boulders and woody debris with sabo dams, control density and grain size and transport safely into bypasses and channels, and use some parks for sedimentation area.
 Applying field surveys, observations, and simulations, we aim to consider safe urban development in cooperation with not only erosion control section but also rivers and reservoir sections.
-Hydroscience and Hydraulic Engineering Professor Associate Professor Assistant Professor Kenji KAWAIKE Hiroshi TAKEBAYASHI Kazuki YAMANOI
+Hydroscience and Hydraulic Engineering Professor Kenji KAWAIKE